jinwls/LinkedIn_Job_Post/README.md

 # Overview

   I came to wonder in what skills a data analyst or any other data related job needed.
-So to figure the problem, I needed data of the job description for the right job.
+So to figure out the problem, I needed data of job descriptions.
 So, I decided to scrape some job postings from LinkedIn using Scrapy.

 ### Web Scraping